Mary Weeks - President

 Mary has attended First Universalist for 40+ years and has been active on a number of church committees over those years.
 But as her husband got sicker with ALS, her participation in everything ebbed.
 Which is why, when the call came, she said “YES” to being on the AUW board.

 AUW has been managed for years by very competent women, with many others benefiting.
 It is time to contribute my time, energy, and hopefully some knowledge, so that all the women of the church can benefit from and perhaps participate in AUW.

 Judy has been a member of 1st U since 1990.
-She lives in Richfield with her husband, Ray, two dogs, and a bad-tempered conure.
+She lives in Richfield with her husband, Ray, three dogs, and a bad-tempered conure.
 They have 3 daughters and 4 granddaughters.
 A fine art major in college, she worked in information technology for most of her career.
 Since retirement she teaches community education classes in various fiber arts and how to use Android devices.
 She is an avid hand spinner, dyer, weaver and crocheter and also loves messing around with handheld computer devices.